 Investment planning is now more of a science than an art.
 Technology, ever-increasing investment opportunities and stricter regulation have all encouraged a more scientific approach.
 But has your investment strategy kept pace?

 - Your investment holdings have not been reviewed in the last year.

 - Your financial objectives have changed since your holdings were last reviewed or are likely to do so in the near future.

 - You are still holding funds that you bought more than ten years ago, such as those purchased in an early individual savings account (ISA).

 - You have inherited investments that were simply added to your portfolio without review.

 - The investments underpinning your pension arrangements have not been considered in setting your investment strategy.

 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
-Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and your financial circumstances.
+Investing in stocks and shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and your financial circumstances.

 A few words about risk

 Risk is at the heart of many investment decisions and, as the diagram above shows, it is typically at the starting point of the investment planning process.
 There could be several types of risk in any investment.
 Helping you to understand the risks is a key responsibility of your investment adviser.
 You should never be in the position of saying ‘I didn’t know that could happen’.

 For example, putting cash in a bank or building society provides security of the capital and (usually) a small amount of interest.
 But even the ‘safety’ of deposits can be compromised by a bank failure, as events since the financial crisis of 2007 have made all too clear.
-A subtler – and increasingly obvious – risk for deposits is inflation.
+A more subtle – and increasingly obvious – risk for deposits is inflation.
 Over the years, this has often negated most or all the interest earned once tax is taken into account.
 The eroding effect of inflation is particularly relevant now because: